harness/developer-hub/docs/chaos-engineering/architecture-and-security/architecture/windows-chaos-infrastructure.md

 11. **http client timeout**: HTTP client timeout for communicating with the control plane.
 The default value is **30s**.

 ## Infrastructure service
 The Windows chaos infrastructure is installed as an executable binary on your Windows VM.
+The service binary is present in `C:\\HCE\windows-chaos-infrastructure.exe` path.
+The config file is present in `C:\\HCE\config.yaml` path.

 ## Logs
 Logs that are generated are stored in the `C:\\HCE\logs` directory by default.

 There are two types of logs:
 1. **Infrastructure logs:** Infrastructure logs are generated as a result of any infrastructure operation that is not directly related to the execution of an experiment.
 Every experiment run has a new log folder with all connectivity logs.